DISCLAIMER: any affiliate links or gifted items are clearly marked, please see my policy page for more information.

-Here we are in July already, so I thought I’d take a moment on this lovely Tuesday for a catch up with you about how our wedding planning is going and where we’re up to with it all.
-I spoke a little last year about navigating wedding planning as a plus size person and reading it back it feels like eons ago, I can’t believe how long we have been planning and arranging this do.
-And now, as of last weekend, we have a little under two months to go until the big day… just seven weeks!
+Unbelievably it’s July already, so I thought I’d take a moment on this lovely Tuesday to update you on how it’s all going with an instalment of the wedding planning diaries.
+I spoke a little last year about my trouble navigating wedding planning as a plus size person and reading it back it feels like eons ago.
+I can’t believe just how long we have been planning and arranging this do, and now we have a little under two months to go… just seven weeks.

-We find ourselves in a bit of a quiet period now.
+We find ourselves in a bit of a quiet period.
 All the big stuff has been arranged: the venue (of which there’s a sneaky peek in the picture above), the transport, the registry office, the guests etc… We’ve put down all our deposits and the balance of most things are due next month.
-Wedding planning as a whole seems to happen in fits and starts, there are intense periods of activity where it feels like you can’t think about anything else, and then it’s all shelved for weeks on end as – due to either budget or time – there isn’t really much you can do for a while.
+I’ve noticed that wedding planning seems to happen in fits and starts, there are intense periods of activity where it feels like you can’t think about anything else, and then it’s all shelved for weeks on end as – due to either budget or time – there isn’t really much you can do for a while.

 The one constant, something you can pick up and get on with at any time from day one, seems to be the DIY.
 Not everyone opts for a heavily DIY wedding, and omg I did not want to commit to making things, but in order to keep everything within our modest budget we’ve had to get crafty.
 I’m making all of the decor, I made the invites and the website, I made my bag.
 It’s been an ongoing saga, and the pile of things still left to finish is ever growing (see below), but I’m getting through it by telling myself it will all be worth it in the end.